LiuWoodsCode/starstorm/README.md

 - **Windows:** Some executables may need administrator privileges
 - **All:** Background images should be high resolution (1920x1080+) for best results
-- **Linux/Wayland:** Some scaling issues may occur, X11 recommended
-- **Key Remapper:** Changes require launcher restart on some systems

 ## 📧 Contact